aytchell/jsonfsm/README.md

     executed when leaving the state
 * a transition can have one or more `effects` behaviors attached which are executed when traversing the transition
-* Given input is heavily checked and validated.
+* the given input is heavily checked and validated.
 Exceptions contain "useful" error messages (so the author of the json will know what to fix)
 * User provided code (the "behaviors") is wrapped at runtime.
 Thrown exceptions will be logged and don't affect the state machine or other